Intelligent-Silicon/Solar-Panel-Invertors/powereventdetail.md

 The specs of the EOTS system are hard to come by, but would it be possible for an military targetting system to cause an overvoltage event?

-Whilst I would like to say FlightRadar24 could be useful, the USAF dont always use their transponders to signal their position, or only one aircraft in a sortie (group) may have it switched on to hide their numbers.
+Whilst I would like to say FlightRadar24 could be useful, the USAF dont always use their transponders to signal their aircraft position, or only one aircraft in a group sortie may have it switched on to hide their numbers.
 You've all probably seen TopGun...

 Could InfraRed from a weather satellite have enough power despite being in Low Earth Orbit (LEO) to trigger an over voltage event?
 Latest gen weather satellites, shine a laser down towards earth to measure things in the atmosphere at different depths.